Blursoftwares/JAVASCRIPT/13-error-handling/README.md

 ### Runtime Errors

-Runtime errors occur during the execution of the code.
-They can be caused by operations that are not permitted.
+// Runtime errors occur during the execution of the code.
+// They can be caused by operations that are not permitted, like accessing properties of undefined.
+These errors will stop the code from executing.

 **Example:**
 ```javascript